browningsmith/salvo/README.txt

 #                   Dependencies: See salvo_Cargo.toml
 #
 #                    Description: This program allows the user to play a Battleship-like game against
-#                                 the CPU, or against a human opponent.
+#                                 the CPU.
 The game board is displayed
 #                                 in the console using lines and dashes to make the classic 10x10
 #                                 board.
 Ships are denoted by capital letters.
 A miss is denoted
 #                                 by the '~' symbol (it looks like a wave, doesn't it!).
 A hit is